inverse/personal-site/_posts/2025-03-22-uncovering-security-flaws-in-jwt-flows.md

 ### Investigating Authentication

-Curious about how authentication was handled here, I inspected the system and found that token information was stored in local storage under the variable `ngStorage-token`, Implying the framework in use was [AngularJS][13] based leveraging [ngstorage][12].
+Curious about how authentication was handled, I inspected the web application and found that token information was stored in local storage under the key `ngStorage-token`, Implying the framework in use was [AngularJS][13] based leveraging the [ngstorage][12] package.

 Using [jwt-cli][6] to inspect the token didn't reveal anything unusual.
 But this raised an important question: